antoineleclair/OpenCode20111201/README.md

 This project will be used for my presentation about tests at OpenCode 2011/12/01 in Quebec City.

+The content of this readme is not final yet.
+Please come back later for up-to-date content.

 ## Reason I use Python and Pyramid instead of X

 Because it's easy to write tests and there is practically no boilerplate code.
 Pretty much everything is exposed so it's ideal in the context of my presentation.